fracaen/deadAPfinder/README.md

 # deadAPfinder
-Find dead wireless access points hidden in your network - Cisco / Velaspan Hackathon project
+Find dead wireless access points hidden in your network A Cisco / Velaspan Hackathon co-creation